zachleat/node-retrieve-globals/README.md

 	reuseGlobal: false, // re-use Node.js `global`, important if you want `console.log` to log to your console as expected.
 	dynamicImport: false, // allows `import()`
 	addRequire: false, // allows `require()`
-	experimentalModuleApi: false, // uses Module#_compile instead of `vm` (you probably don’t want this and it is never allowed when vm.Module is supported)
+	experimentalModuleApi: false, // uses Module#_compile instead of `vm` (you probably don’t want this and it is bypassed by default when vm.Module is supported)
 };

 await vm.getGlobalContext({}, options);